LittlePandaPreschool/website/memory-bank/activeContext.md

     - Updated the `DynamicHero.svelte` component to dynamically load all images from the `/static/img/hero/` directory using Vite's `import.meta.glob` feature.
     - Updated the `+page.svelte` file to dynamically load all images from the `/static/img/gallery/` directory and pass them to the `ImageCarousel` component.
 - **Dynamic Hero Section:**
-    - Created a new `PhotoWallHero.svelte` component to replace the static hero image with a dynamic, engaging photo wall.
+    - Replaced the previous "photo wall" hero concept with a full-screen, Ken Burns-style animated hero (`DynamicHero.svelte`).
-    - The photo wall features a masonry-style grid of images that are in constant, subtle motion with a seamless vertical scroll.
+    - The hero section now cycles through a series of high-quality images with a slow, elegant zoom and pan effect.
-    - Individual images within the grid update at random, staggered intervals, creating a "twinkling" effect.
-    - The hero section periodically transitions to a single, full-screen "feature" image, creating a powerful focal point.
-    - All animations and transitions are designed to be slow, smooth, and elegant, with a custom ease-in-and-out curve.
+    - Transitions between images are handled with a smooth fade, creating a polished and engaging user experience.
     - Created a reusable `FadingImage.svelte` component to ensure all images fade in gracefully as they load.
 - **Global Font Update:** Changed the primary heading font from "Bebas Neue" to "Poppins" to improve readability and create a more modern, cohesive aesthetic.
 This change was applied globally by updating `tailwind.config.ts` and `+layout.svelte`.
 - **"Our Blueprint for Brilliance" Redesign:**